edgedb/edgedb/docs/internals/protocol/messages.rst

     enum Cardinality {

-        // Zero cardinality is used in statements which don't return
+        // A cardinality used in statements which don't return
-        // any result, such as CREATE DATABASE
+        // any result, such as CREATE DATABASE NO_RESULT = 0x6e,
-        ZERO = 0x6e,

         ONE = 0x6f,
         MANY = 0x6d